swagger-autogen/swagger-autogen/README.md

                 }
         } */

-        const myItem1 = req.body.item1  // Will be ignored
+        const myItem1 = req.body.item1  // Will be ignored by swagger-autogen

-        const { item2, item3 } = req.body  // Will be ignored
+        const { item2, item3 } = req.body  // Will be ignored by swagger-autogen
         ...
     })
 ```